 A red alert indicator (A) appears under questions or assignments that contain unsupported content.
 Assignments with this type of content will not be accessible to students, even if you’ve already assigned them.
 You must remove any unsupported questions from the assignments that students have not started.

-If assignments containing unsupported questions have been started by students, such questions cannot be removed.
+Note: If assignments containing unsupported questions have been started by students, such questions cannot be removed.
 You would need to copy the assignment, remove the unsupported questions from the new version of the assignment before assigning it, and then delete the original assignment.
 If you would like to use these assignments in your next term, simply copy the assignment and remove the unsupported questions before assigning it.

 Assignments containing unsupported questions will appear in the assignment list on your Section Home with the red indicator.
 Begin by clicking on the assignment name (B).

 Note: If an assignment containing unsupported questions was shared with you, you will not be able to remove the questions yourself.
 Please coordinate with the colleague who shared the assignment to have the questions removed.